Orange-OpenSource/hurl/docs/tutorial/chaining-requests.md

 jsonpath "$.operationId" exists
 ```

-Like XPath assert, JsonPath predicates values are typed.
+Like XPath assert, JsonPath predicate values are typed.
 String, boolean, number and
 collections are supported.
-Let's practice it by using another api.
+Let's practice writing JsonPath asserts by using another api.
 In our Quiz model, a
 quiz is a set of questions, and a question resource is exposed through a
-REST api exposed et <http://localhost:8080/api/questions>.
+REST api exposed at <http://localhost:8080/api/questions>.
 We can use it to add checks on getting questions
 through the api endpoint.

 3. Add JSONPath asserts on the </api/questions> REST apis: